Table of Contents

 Equalizing Guitar Frequencies

 Any other guitar parts will normally be scooped, so this will help a lead sit on top.
-Remember that your amp’s EQ is normally after any clipping stages, and so proper use of your guitar’s tone knob can also help with this and any overtones.
+Remember that your amp’s EQ is after any clipping stages.
+So proper use of your electric guitar’s tone knob can also help with this and any overtones.
 So if you do not use it currently, consider making it a part of your sound.

 Gain and volume are very closely related, and so it’s important to get the right balance.
 With any increases in gain, you will naturally have more volume from an amplifier.
 So you will want to set your level last, once you have experimented with the gain and Equalization.